 - If you have a student who needs to work through a reading program or other required material on the computer or iPad there may be an expectation that the child reads aloud and that reading fluency example is recorded.
 You can use the audio cable to connect the computer to the FM transmitter so the student can hear the audio output from the computer/iPad through his hearing aids.
 He can then wear the standard computer headphones that class peers use around his neck with the microphone angled toward his mouth.

 - Some students are able to use headphones but they need to have supra-aural headphones, meaning that they that are large enough to fit over the hearing aids without pressing uncomfortably.
 There are supra-aural headphones available from Able Planet that have been used successfully with students with hearing aids and/or cochlear implants (Musicians’ Choice Neon – they come in great colors, about $40 each).
 The headphones have a “proprietary” technology in them ( http://www.ableplanet.com/technology/linx-audio/) that allows the listener to hear more clearly at lower volume levels.
 Therefore, students with hearing aids who would normally get feedback under headphones do not with these.
-Reportedly, students love them and the teachers report success with computer based tests, games and other audio devices.
-Also, ETY-Kids by Etymotic Research offer the highest noise isolation of any earphone available, don’t require batteries or charging, were engineered for safe listening, and are only $39 ( http://www.etymotic.com/ek5.html)
+Reportedly, students love them and the teachers report success with computer based tests, games and other audio devices (find online at WalMart).
+Also, ETY-Kids by Etymotic Research offer the highest noise isolation of any earphone available, don’t require batteries or charging, were engineered for safe listening, and are only $39 ( http://www.etymotic.com/ek5.html).
+Example of another choice is by Egghead, which offers Preschool-sized headphones.

 BEWARE: it is important to check that the student is not receiving feedback while wearing the headphones.
 It would be inaudible to anyone but the student.
 Be sure to ask the student if he or she hears a loud whistle when the headphones are on.
 When there is a concern, the educational audiologist should be able to perform speechmapping with a sound stimulus from the media device to see how the student does with the headphones versus performance with the FM/DM system plugged into the media device to determine if the headphones are appropriate.